Missouri vs North Dakota. March 18, 2010.

-He came back to pitch just 10 months following his Tommy John surgery on May 17, 2012, to start at game at Memphis (Feb.
+He came back to pitch just 10 months following his Tommy John surgery on May 17, 2012, to start a game at Memphis (Feb.
 24) in which he went 2.0 innings, allowing two hits and an earned run.

-He was then put on the shelf for six weeks after experiencing soreness and didn't pitch again until at Missouri State (April 9) when he allowed no runs in an inning of work w with a strikeout.
+He was then put on the shelf for six weeks after experiencing soreness and didn't pitch again until at Missouri State (April 9) where he allowed no runs in an inning of work w with a strikeout.

 His last three appearances were all starts - he went 4.2 innings at Texas A&M (5/5) and allowed just six hits and two earned run.

 Started at Alabama and went 5.0 innings, scattering seven hits while being tagged for a pair of earned runs.

 In his final appearances, he started against Kentucky (5/17) and went a career-best 7.1 innings, allowing just four hits and three earned runs while striking out four while helping Mizzou clinch a spot in the SEC Tournament.
 The start was his one-year anniversary of Tommy John surgery and coincidentally the three-year anniversary of his labrum surgery.